-AP: Trooper’s mic records talk of beating, choking Black man
+Louisiana state trooper’s mic records talk of beating, choking Black man

 It is the most direct evidence to emerge yet in the death last year of Ronald Greene, which troopers initially blamed on injuries from a car crash at the end of a chase.
 The long-simmering case has now become the subject of a federal civil rights investigation and growing calls for authorities to release the full body-cam video.

-Master Trooper Chris Hollingsworth, who himself died last week in a single-car crash, is heard recounting the May 2019 arrest of Greene in rural north Louisiana on audio provided to the AP through an intermediary who asked not to be identified because the case remains under investigation.
+Master Trooper Chris Hollingsworth, who died last week in a single-car crash, is heard recounting the May 2019 arrest of Greene in rural north Louisiana on audio provided to the AP through an intermediary who asked not to be identified because the case remains under investigation.
 Its veracity was confirmed by two law enforcement officials familiar with the case who spoke on condition of anonymity.
 State Police did not dispute the tape’s authenticity.

-“Choked him and everything else trying to get him under control,” Hollingworth is heard saying, apparently in his part of a phone conversation with a colleague.
+“Choked him and everything else trying to get him under control,” Hollingsworth is heard saying, apparently in his part of a phone conversation with a colleague.

 “We finally got him in handcuffs when a third man got there, and the son of a b–— was still fighting him, was still wrestling with him trying to hold him down,” he said.
 “He was spitting blood everywhere and all of a sudden he just went limp.”